citp/privacy-policy-historical/g/go/goo/goodlifefitness.com.md

 #### Third Party Disclosure

 GoodLife Fitness is not in the business of selling member information to others.
 We do contract with trusted companies to act on our behalf to fulfill certain functions.
-We may use third party service providers to process or handle personal information on our behalf and to assist us with various services such as data processing, printing, mail distribution and marketing.
+We may use third party service providers to process or handle personal information on our behalf and to assist us with various services such as data processing, printing, mail distribution, content, advertising, data analytics, and marketing.
 Some of our service providers are located outside of Canada.
 As a result, your personal information may be accessible to regulatory authorities in accordance with the law of these jurisdictions.
 We will take steps to ensure that such parties adhere to our policy with respect to the protection of your personal information.

 Except as set out in this policy or as required or permitted by law, GoodLife Fitness will not sell or disclose any of your personal information to any other organization or transmit personal information to third parties without first obtaining your consent.
 GoodLife Fitness may, however, disclose information in the following cases:

-• to our lawyer
+  * to enforce or apply our membership agreements
+  * to protect the rights, property or safety of GoodLife, our employees, our members and others
-• to comply with a subpoena, warrant or order
+  * to comply with a subpoena, warrant or order
-• to a police force, if required by law
+  * to a police force, if required by law
-• to a person authorized by a law or collective agreement
+  * to a person authorized by a law or collective agreement
-• to an investigative body or government institution which can oblige us to do so
+  * to an investigative body or government institution which can oblige us to do so
-• in emergency situations in which we believe that the life, health or safety of a member or other person may be in danger
+  * in emergency situations in which we believe that the life, health or safety of a member or other person may be in danger
-• to an agent retained by GoodLife in connection with the collection of your account
+  * to an agent retained by GoodLife in connection with the collection of your account
+  * if all or a part of our business is sold, we may transfer information we have about you in preparation for or as part of completing that transaction

+#### In-Club Wireless Access

+As a convenience to our members, wireless internet access may be available in some of our facilities.
+Any such in-club wireless access is provided by third parties and not GoodLife Fitness.
+We are not responsible for our wireless internet provider’s privacy, information or other practices.
+By accessing such services, you agree to any applicable terms of use, which will be provided to you when you connect to the wireless internet service.
+When you access our in-club wifi we may collect the unique identifier of the device you use to access the wifi and the internet domains that you visit.
+We use this information to identify issues with our network and to troubleshoot problems with the wifi.
+We may also collect your email address from our wireless internet provider, and use your email address to send you marketing, special offers and other communications that might be of interest to you, and which you may unsubscribe from at any time.
+We may also use aggregated information for marketing research and planning, which aggregated information will not identify and is not associated with you or any other user of our in-club wireless internet.

-## Internet Activities
+#### Internet Activities

+#### GoodLife Fitness Member Site

+When you log in to the GoodLife Fitness Member Site, we collect your email address, membership ID, browser type, IP address, computer type, type of mobile device (if used), computer operating system, the site from which you navigated to the member portal, the time and date you logged in, whether you are a repeat visitor to the Member Site and the pages that you view.

 #### Digital Markers (including cookies)